Big data use cases for telematics

 The results can be used to develop more targeted and effective driving coaching systems to instruct drivers on better driving habits.

 Support risk management.
-Big data analysis on driving behaviors can also make a great contribution to fleet risk management.
+Big data analysis on driving behaviours can also make a great contribution to fleet risk management.
 Insurance companies rely on traditional factors such as car exterior, number of tickets, living area, driving distance, etc to determine the insurance policy.
-However, building accurate risk models based on actual driving behavior could provide a more realistic and precise assessment for the whole fleet.
+However, building accurate risk models based on actual driving behaviour could provide a more realistic and precise assessment for the whole fleet.

 There are more and more benefits that big data can bring to telematics and the fleet world.
 However, as Gary King, Harvard University has said, “Big data is not about the data.”